metabase/static-embedding-reference-apps/node/README.md

 1. In a new terminal session, `cd` into this directory.

-2. Run `yarn install` to install the application's dependencies.
+2. Run `yarn install` or `npm install` to install the application's dependencies.

 3. Once the application dependencies are installed, run: